Battle of Olpae

 The next day, Menedaius, who had taken command when Eurylochus was killed, attempted to arrange a truce with Demosthenes.
 Demosthenes would only allow the leaders of the army to escape.
 This was psychological warfare by Demosthenes "...to discredit the Lacedaemonians and Peloponnesians with the Hellenes in those parts, as traitors and self-seekers".
 However, some of the Ambraciots attempted to flee with Menedaius and the other commanders.
 The Acarnanians chased them, allowed Menedaius to escape as agreed, and killed about 200 Ambraciots.

+The surviving Ambraciots and Peloponnesians fled into neighboring territory, where they found refuge with Salynthius, king of the Agraeans, who provided them shelter.

 Meanwhile, Demosthenes learned that a second army from Ambracia was marching towards Olpae.
 These Ambraciots set up camp on the road to the fort at Idomene, having no knowledge of the defeat of the previous day.
 Demosthenes surprised them there at night, pretending to be the other Ambraciot army, and killed most of them; the rest fled to the hills or into the sea where they were captured by the 20 Athenian ships.
 Overall, the Ambraciots lost about 1,000 men over the two days.

 Although Demosthenes could have easily taken Ambracia, he did not, because his allies feared a strong Athens in that region and so the Acarnanians and Ambraciots signed a 100-year peace treaty with them.